501A-Designs/501A-Designs/README.md

-# 👋 Hi, I’m @501A-Designs
+# 👋 Hi
+##I’m a student in Japan who enjoys design and web development.
-- 👀 I’m interested in design & front-end development
+- I’m interested in design & front-end development
-- 🌱 I’m currently learning React.js
+- I’m currently learning Svelte
-- 🔥 Also love using Firebase
+- Also love using Firebase

 <!---
 501A-Designs/501A-Designs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.